meowkash/BioView/README.md

 ## License

+Copyright (c) 2025 Aakash Kapoor

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the LICENSE file for the complete license text.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).